 This article includes discussion of severe closed head injury, severe brain injury, and severe head injury.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Surgical and medical management of closed head injury continues to evolve.
 Although no one has yet identified the "magic bullet" to prevent secondary injury after head trauma, several promising novel strategies are being employed.
-In this article, the author has provided a summary of the potential of hyperbaric oxygen in the treatment of acute traumatic brain injury.
+In this update, the author has added a section concerning the deleterious and protective effects of anticoagulants and certain antihypertensives.

 • Wartime experience has continuously influenced and improved civilian management of severe traumatic brain injury.

 • Predictors of outcome include the Glasgow Coma Scale and Injury Severity Scores and aspects of the neurologic exam of the comatose patient, such as the pupillary exam.

 • Contemporary brain injury management has shifted from intense hyperventilation and mannitol administration to maintaining tissue oxygenation and employing hypertonic saline.